-How much of something should we get?
+How much of a given nutrient should we get?
 It’s a simple question.
-And it often receives a simple answer.
+Often, it receives a simple answer.

 Sometimes, too simple…